chrigu/pixelator/readme.md

 ##About

-This little experiment pixelates the input image.
+This little experiment pixelates the input image (drag & drop and file input).
 Only tested in Safari.

 Inspired by: